billhathaway/sidekick/README.md

   To stop updates to etcd, use:

     sk.Stop()

+  To change from the default key TTL or update interval use:

+    sk.TTL(seconds)
+	sk.UpdateInterval(seconds)

-If you want a standalone utility, the sidekicker folder has one
+If you want a standalone utility, see the sidekicker directory.